imgradeone/InsideTheDark/README.md

 It is designed to be played only after the official game has been completed, and contains **SPOILERS** for the official game.

-And this mod contains something **HORROR** from original DDLC games, so it is **not suitable for children or those are easily distrubed**.
+And this mod contains something **HORROR** from original DDLC games, so it is **not suitable for children or those who are easily distrubed**.
 More detail can be viewed at https://ddlc.moe/warning.html (with spoilers).

 **YOU HAVE BEEN WARNED.**